takumiesezoe/Takumi/docs/poems/I want it to hurt.md

+---
+layout: default
+title: I want it to hurt
+---

 I want it to hurt more than the dull blade slicing over my skin I want it to hurt like the burning fire